Om29Singh/Fake_News_Prediction/README.md

 # Fake_News_Prediction

 This is a Fake News Prediction System using Machine Learning with Python.
-We will be using Logistic Regression model for prediction.
+It uses Logistic Regression model for prediction.